Moya/Moya/Readme.md

 ### Moya version vs Swift version.

-So because of many Swift version that Moya supports, it might be confusing to find one that you need.
-Below is the table that shows which versions of Moya fits which version of Swift.
+Because of the many Swift versions Moya supports, it might be confusing to find the version of Moya that you need.
+Below is a table that shows which version of Moya you should use for your Swift version.

 | Swift version | Moya version    |
 | ------------- | --------------- |